scala/docs.scala-lang/_overviews/scala3-book/taste-control-structures.md

 {% endtab %}
 {% endtabs %}

-Again, note the usage of parentheses and the new `for`-`do` in Scala 3.

 ### Guards

 You can also use one or more `if` expressions inside a `for` loop.